cl4es/cl4es.github.io/_posts/2020-04-27-Zip-Lookups.md

 ### Background

-In the Java ecosystem, jar files are everywhere.
-And all those jar files are essentially a type of zip file.
-Put another way: most every time we load a class or a resource from a jar, we go through a `java.util.jar.JarFile`, which extends `java.util.zip.ZipFile`.
+Jar files are everywhere.
+And those jar files are essentially a type of zip file.
+So when loading classes or resources, we are looking up and reading entries from zip files.

+Historically, much of the zip file logic was implemented in native C.
-Aided in part by the move to boot the JDK itself from  [runtime images](https://openjdk.java.net/jeps/220) rather than a jar file, the native zip implementation was [ported to Java](https://bugs.openjdk.java.net/browse/JDK-8146693) in JDK 9.
+Partially aided by the move to boot the JDK itself from  [runtime images](https://openjdk.java.net/jeps/220) rather than the rt.jar, the native zip implementation was [ported to Java](https://bugs.openjdk.java.net/browse/JDK-8146693) in JDK 9.

 Improved stability was a major driver behind this effort, but also improved performance.

-#### Native is often fast - but JNI is often slow
+#### C is fast - but JNI can be slow

-Java, fast?!
+Java faster than C?!
 Well, yes and no.

 I recently wrote a [microbenchmark](http://cr.openjdk.java.net/~redestad/8243469/open.01/raw_files/new/test/micro/org/openjdk/bench/java/util/zip/ZipFileGetEntry.java) to investigate the performance of some of the ZipFile changes I've been doing together with Eirik.
 Let me use it to illustrate some of the differences between the JDK 8 and JDK 9 implementations.

 <img src="/images/2020/zip_8_to_9.png" alt="Hits: 589ns/op in 8, 185 ns/op in 9.
 Misses: 210ns/op in 8, 165ns/op in 9">

 This microbenchmark measures the time of looking up an entry in a zip (or jar)